 Nausea, or morning sickness, is another of the most characteristic symptoms of the first trimester of pregnancy.

 It usually appears after the sixth week of pregnancy, when there is a rapid increase in the hormones estrogen and progesterone.

 In most cases, nausea and vomiting occur in the morning, when you have an empty stomach.

 In general, this is not a serious symptom unless nausea prevents you from eating and drinking properly.

 Changes in smell and appetite

-From the second month of pregnancy it is quite common to experience a greater olfactory sensitivity, increased appetite and the appearance of cravings.
+From the second month of pregnancy, it is quite common to experience greater olfactory sensitivity, increased appetite, and food cravings.

-You’ll begin to have food cravings that you didn't have before, and in the same way, you may have aversion to foods that you once loved.
+You may begin to crave foods that you didn't before, and in the same way, you may have aversion to foods that you once loved.

 Strong or unpleasant odors may also increase nausea during the first trimester of pregnancy.

 It is also very common for women to feel more tired and lack energy from the second month of pregnancy.
 Any task that used to be done with complete normality can now be exhausting.